marksibrahim/musings/_posts/2015-06-27-mighty_vim.md

 Similarly, <b> cs(" </b> changes () to ""

 To surround a word with a \<span\> tag: <b>ysiw\<span\> </b>

+And best of all, for an entire line select visually, then <b>S</b> to surround with tag of choice.

 ### Small Goodies
 * <b> gv </b> reselects last visual area